Xx-Luffy-xX/KASPA-mine-rate-calculator/README.md

 A calculator for mining rate of Kaspa currency.

 ## Instructions:
-Just place the file in the kaspa directory (where katnip is located) and run (preferably from terminal/cmd/powershell).
+Just place the file in the kaspa directory (where kaspactl is located) and run (preferably from terminal/cmd/powershell).

 ## How it works:
 The code uses kaspactl to pull the current global hash-rate, then asks for the local (user's) hash-rate and calculates the mining-rate in terms of blocks and KAS.